-City of Yes for Housing Opportunity is a zoning reform proposal that would address the housing crisis by making it possible to build a little more housing in every neighborhood.
-If every neighborhood contributes, we can make a big impact citywide without burdening any one area.
+City of Yes for Housing Opportunity is a zoning text amendment that addresses this crisis by making possible to build a little more housing in every neighborhood.
+This will provide New Yorkers more housing choice and bring housing costs down.
+If every neighborhood contributes, we can create a lot of housing overall without overburdening any one area.

 The proposal went through public review in the spring & summer of 2024, with community boards & borough presidents providing input and the City Planning Commission (CPC) holding a public hearing.
-In September, the CPC approved the proposal.
-The City Council will hold a final vote before the end of the year.
+In September, the CPC approved the proposal with modifications.
+The City Council held a public hearing in October and voted to approve the proposal with modifications on December 5, 2024.

 In recent decades, high-demand neighborhoods have lost affordable housing and become increasingly out of reach to working families.

-Today, outdated rules prevent underused offices and other non-residential space from converting to housing.
+Outdated rules have prevented underused offices and other non-residential space from converting to housing.
 For example, many buildings constructed after 1961, or outside the city's largest office centers, cannot be converted to housing.

 City of Yes will make it easier for vacant offices and other non-residential buildings to become homes, a win-win policy to create housing, boost property values, and create more active, vibrant neighborhoods in areas that have been hard-hit by the effects of the pandemic.